 A whiplash injury damages the soft tissue of the neck, including muscles, tendons, ligaments, and nerves.
-Though whiplash occurs in the neck, it can also cause arm pain.
+Though whiplash occurs in the neck, it can also cause arm pain or chest pain.
 Arm pain from whiplash happens when a bundle of nerves in the neck, called the brachial plexus, is overstretched.

 The brachial plexus runs from the neck, through the shoulder, and down the arm.
 When these nerves are damaged, it will cause pain or numbness in the arms, wrists, and hands.
 Even if you don’t feel neck pain, seek a diagnosis from a medical professional to ensure arm pain is not whiplash.

 Common Arm and Elbow Injuries Caused by Car Accidents

 Every structure in the arm is connected, from the shoulder and elbow to the wrist.
 The majority of the arm is composed of three bones, known as the humerus, ulna, and radius.
 These bones meet at the elbow joint, joined together by connective bands of tissue called ligaments.
 Soft tissues like muscles, tendons, and nerves help give the arm mobility and strength.

 Arm pain after a car accident can be categorized into the forearm, elbow, upper arm, and shoulder injuries.
 Take a look at the most common arm and elbow injuries caused by car crashes.

 The forearm consists of the ulna, radius, and multiple soft tissues like muscle and ligaments.
 The most common forearm injury is a fracture, a partial or complete break in one or both bones of the forearm.
 A car accident may also cause a dislocation of one of these bones, where they shift out of their respective place in the arm.